 Trump reveals ‘people from Fox’ helped him write Al Smith dinner speech

-New York (CNN) — Former President Donald Trump said Friday that Fox News staffers helped him write his speech for the Al Smith charity dinner, in which he cracked jokes and insulted his opponent, Vice President Kamala Harris.
+New York (CNN) — Former President Donald Trump said Friday that Fox News staffers helped him write his Al Smith charity dinner speech, in which he cracked jokes and insulted his opponent, Vice President Kamala Harris.

-Trump made the comment during an interview on “Fox and Friends,” in which he was asked about his monologue.
+Trump made the comment during an interview on “Fox and Friends,” during which he was asked about his monologue at the Thursday night event in Manhattan.
 Host Steve Doocy said Democrats historically “turn to the guys from ‘Saturday Night Live’ or the ‘Tonight Show;’ they write all their material,” before asking Trump who helped write his speech.

 “I had a lot of people, a couple people from Fox actually, I shouldn’t say that.
 But they wrote some jokes.
 For the most part I didn’t like any of them,” Trump said to laughter from the co-hosts.